 Reaction & Thoughts:

 I’m assuming MGM, the place of clean-cut family fun, noticed the post-war moroseness and decided to tap into the nation’s funky mood.
-They, of course, couldn’t help themselves and combined noirish atmosphere with high gloss entertainment — the film looks terrific!
-The Secret Heart, written by Anne Morrison Chapin and Whitfield Cook, directed by veteran Robert Z. Leornard (Ziegfeld Girl and In the Good Old Summertime), is both eerie and elegant (it was nicely photographed by George J. Folsey, Meet Me in St. Louis).
+The studio couldn’t, of course, help itself and added high gloss entertainment to the noirish atmosphere.
+The Secret Heart, written by Anne Morrison Chapin and Whitfield Cook, directed by veteran Robert Z. Leornard ( In the Good Old Summertime), is both eerie and elegant — it was nicely photographed by George J. Folsey (Meet Me in St. Louis).

-Walter Pidgeon (Mrs. Miniver and Madame Curie) plays Colbert’s love interest and his laid back approach to acting is effective here.
+Walter Pidgeon (Mrs. Miniver) plays Colbert’s love interest and his laid back approach to acting is effective here.
 He has nice chemistry with Colbert.
 The cast also includes Marshall Thompson (Fiend Without a Face), Audrey Totter (The Postman Always Rings Twice), and ex-silent star Anna Q. Nilsson (Sunset Boulevard).
-You can hear Hume Cronyn’s (Cocoon and Marvin’s Room) voice at the party sequence.
+You can hear Hume Cronyn’s (Cocoon) voice at the party sequence.

 Conclusions & Final Thoughts:

 The Secret Heart relies a bit too heavily on dated ideas regarding the Electra Complex, but it is an interesting movie.
 The actors are very good and MGM’s high production values are a big plus.
 B&W, 97 minutes, Not Rated.